 weapon to be deployed against the enemies of Darth Vader.

-light-saber-based fighting style definitely has its cool moments, but to me, its
+Apprentice's light-saber-based fighting style definitely has its cool moments... but to me, its

 "cheap" moments might outweigh the coolness-factor by just a bit.
-Most Soul Calibur 4 players would be quick to tell you that he's
+Most Soul Calibur 4 players would be quick to tell you that this guy is considerably overpowered in

 the game due to his projectile moves, air combos and quickness, but I wouldn't go as far

 as to call him "god-tier" or anything... he can be stopped.

 Anyhow, Apprentice's design isn't very exciting in my opinion... he looks like one of those kids who only play Call of Duty and nothing else.
 His boring buzzcut, plain outfit, and dry personality leave much to be desired for a Star Wars character.
 However, some of his

 alternate outfits in Star Wars: The Force Unleashed (like his Sith attire